5 Ways To Improve Client Rentention

 Ask yourself the following five questions to see if you can improve your client retention rates:

 1. How do your customers currently use your products or services?
 It makes sense that the more your clients are using your products or services, the more likely you are to retain them.
 Keeping your clients informed and engaged is a key element of client retention.

 2. Do your clients know about all of the features products and services that you offer?
 Be sure that you are communicating with your customers on a regular basis, keeping them informed of the full scope of your offerings.
 If they don’t know that you can provide them with an additional service or benefit that they need, they may look elsewhere.

 3. What’s the likelihood that your client would recommend your company to a friend?
-It’s true; referrals are the best form of flattery.
+It’s true; referrals and testimonials are the best form of flattery.
 If your customer is happy with your services and would be willing to tell a friend about you, you are likely to retain the client – at least as long as you continue to provide them with the quality of service that they have come to expect from you.